Inno-Notes/Notes/README.md

 ### lvl 1.
 Become a Notes maintainer

-* Minimal duties
+#### Minimal duties

 * Collect and share with maintainers 1+ allowed not yet shared course materials (as many types as possible).
 * Preferably math-related

-* Maximal duties
+#### Maximal duties

 * All minimal duties +
 * Stay in the maintainers' chat and ping maintainers on new materials if they're not uploaded asap
 * Tell (younger Bach) students about Notes and encourage them to contribute
 * Collect materials from your course and younger
 * Find 1+ maintainers from fresher Bach before your 4th year
 * Upload new files to Notes' GDrive
 * Share your nice academic works with others and study well
 * etc.

-* Your reward
+#### Your reward

-    * You'll become a member of `Inno-Notes` organization!
+* You'll become a member of `Inno-Notes` organization, so students can easily find your GitHub and follow!
+* Again, your GitHub username will be on this page near one of the courses you've contributed.
 * After you have completed your minimal duties, contact [maintainers](#want-to-help) and tell your github username.
 * We'll check your contribution history and decide.
 * Don't forget to accept an invitation on GitHub and change [organization visibility](https://github.com/orgs/Inno-Notes/people) to Public after you become a contributor!